AlfieriChou/rod/README.md

   Rod has a simpler code structure and better test coverage, you should find it's easier to contribute code to rod.
 Therefore compared with chromedp, rod has the potential to have more nice functions from the community in the future.

 - [puppeteer][puppeteer]

+  Puppeteer can't guarantee event order, rod guarantees all event order.

+  Puppeteer will JSON decode every message from browser, rod is decode-on-demand, so rod performs better, especially for heavy network events.

   With puppeteer, you have to handle promise/async/await a lot.
 End to end tests requires a lot of sync operations to simulate human inputs, because Puppeteer is based on Nodejs all IO operations are async calls, so usually, people end up typing tons of async/await.
 The overhead grows when your project grows.